dottjt/plastic/other/qa.md

 # Why is it called How to kill a Chinaman?

 The book is a reflection of the slow degredation of a Chinese man attempting his best to copie in Western society.
 The title may also been seen as a reflection of the character's self-worth; a person worth dying.
+It doesn't intend to be a statement against China.
+It intends to be a statement against the individual.

 # What are some of the central themes of the novel?